 We have a comprehensive review of Betterment if you’d like to learn more.

 Charles Schwab is an old name but a relative newcomer to the roboadvisor world.
 What’s compelling about their Intelligent Portfolio is that they are free.
 There are no account fees and no commissions because they put in you Charles Schwab ETFs, where they earn their money.
 This is Charles Schwab’s foray into becoming a robo-advisor.

-This is a little like Vanguard's Target Date funds and Fidelity's Freedom Funds – those funds are “All-in-one funds” that hold other Vanguard and Fidelity Funds.
-The idea behind these target retirement funds is that their mix of investments changes over time, all aiming at a retirement age of the fund.
+This is a little like Vanguard’s Target Date funds and Fidelity’s Freedom Funds – those funds are “All-in-one funds” that hold other Vanguard and Fidelity Funds.
+The idea behind these target retirement funds is that their mix of investments changes over time, all aiming at the retirement age of the fund.
 If you want to retire in 2045, buy the 2045 fund.
-Those all-in-one funds have their own expense ratios, 0.15% for Vanguard's Target Retirement 2045 fund and 0.75% for Fidelity Freedom 2045 Fund, on top of the underlying fund fees.
+Those all-in-one funds have their own expense ratios, 0.15% for Vanguard’s Target Retirement 2045 fund and 0.75% for Fidelity Freedom 2045 Fund, on top of the underlying fund fees.

 Wealthsimple got its start in Canada but is available north and south of the border.
 What separates them from the rest is they offer socially responsible investing options, including halal options to fit Islamic law.
 They also offer automatic rebalance and tax-loss harvesting to all account holders (not just the high dollar ones) and financial planners if the need exists.